bcosca/fatfree/readme.md

 ### Rerouting

 So let's get back to coding.
-You can declare a page obsolete and redirect your visitors to another site:-
+You can declare a page obsolete and redirect your visitors to another site/page:-

 ``` php
 $f3->route('GET|HEAD /obsoletepage',